-Participate in a meaningful adventure where you are directly involved in land restoration projects and wildlife conservation.
-Learn about conservation priorities, make a direct contribution and explore and discover the wide, open spaces of this wilderness area.
+Participate in a meaningful adventure where you are directly involved in both conservation and community projects.
+Learn about conservation priorities, make a direct contribution to community initiatives and explore and discover the wide, open spaces of this wilderness area.

 A UNIQUE STORY

 This is your opportunity to learn what conservation means on the ground.
 Participate in conservation projects that are key to protecting and maintaining Africa’s biodiversity.
 Whether this relates to alien plant removal, habitat restoration or wildlife management, this volunteer work is about getting your hands dirty while giving back to conservation objectives.

 Immersing yourself in a wilderness area provides a unique opportunity to connect with nature and disconnect to everyday life.
 With endless opportunities to explore, you will discover the intricacies of your natural environment while canoeing and swimming in the river, hiking in the bush, sleeping under the stars or exploring the nearby coast.
 This is an adventure that allows you to learn about the world around you in one of Africa’s wild places!

 Learn about the importance of research in conservation management, the value of collecting data and how it is used to further conservation objectives.
 Participate in telemetry activities to monitor wildlife and, when possible, get involved in research projects that focus on particular species and their management.

 This is a unique opportunity to be exposed to a wide diversity of species from big-5 African wildlife to the waterbirds of the river ecosystem to the inhabitants of the coastal zone.
 Game drives, river paddles and coastal exploration are all part of your adventure – allowing you to listen, observe and be mesmerised by the beauty of Africa’s wildlife – big and small.